Diarrhea: Major Causes and How to Get Rid of It

 Another helpful strategy for improving stomach acid is having liquid nutrition during the day with at least half of your meals in an easily digestible form.
 Drinking water with or right after a meal will dilute your digestive juices, so hydrate outside of meals.
 While eating, you should be relaxed, eat protein first, and chew each bite many times.

 Supplementation can be essential for individuals with low stomach acid.
-A supplement with Betaine HCl such as Acid ProZyme can be taken during your meal for stomach acid support.
+A supplement with Betaine HCL such as Acid ProZyme can be taken during your meal for stomach acid support.

 If you are not producing sufficient digestive enzymes, supplementing with SuperDZyme may be beneficial.
 Digestive enzymes have many benefits such as reducing stress on the digestive system, improving the digestion of food and assimilation of nutrients, reducing inflammation in the gut, and much more.